Emanuela Nohejlová-Prátová

-Emanuela Nohejlová-Prátová (1900-1995) was a Czechoslovak numismatist, archaeologist and historian.
+Emanuela Nohejlová-Prátová (3 June 1900 – 19 November 1995) was a Czech numismatist, archaeologist and historian.
 She is considered to be a founder of modern Czech numismatics.

 Early life

 Nohejlová-Prátová was born on 3 June 1900 in Opatovice nad Labem, east Bohemia, then part of Austria-Hungary.
 Her father, Emanuel Nohejl, was the doctor and mayor for the village.
 Her mother was Berta Schmidt and the couple had three daughters, of which Nohejlová-Prátová was the youngest.

 In 1918 Nohejlová-Prátová caught influenza as a result of the pandemic of Spanish flu that swept Europe, and this illness delayed her graduation.
-Nevertheless, she graduated from high school and went on the study History at the Faculty of Arts, Charles University, Prague; one of her tutors was the Czech historian, Professor J V Šimák.
+Nevertheless, she graduated from high school and went on the study History at the Faculty of Arts, Charles University, Prague; one of her tutors was the Czech historian, Professor J. V. Šimák.
 Initially, her father encouraged to Medicine like him, but she preferred History - as soon as her eldest sister settled on Medicine, it meant that Nohejlová-Prátová could pursue her historical studies.
-During her time at University, she became engaged, however in 1923 her fiancee died as a result of injuries received during the World War I.
+During her time at University, she became engaged, however in 1923 her fiancee died as a result of injuries received during World War I.